 What should I do if my child is in pain?

 Teething: From 6 months to age 3, your child may have sore gums when teeth erupt.
 Many children like a clean teething ring, cool spoon, or cold wet washcloth.
+We do not recommend the use of topical numbing gels.

 Children may also get teething pain when the permanent first molars emerge (around 6 years of age) and when the second permanent molars appear (around 12 years of age).
 For children over the age of 1, non-steroidal anti-inflammatory medications (Advil, Motrin) help keep teething discomfort to a minimum.